 In most cases, the loan covers all study related expenses such as tuition, books, equipment, student accommodation, and meals.

-The loan are typically paid back during or after you finish studying and have fair interest rates, fees, and repayment schedules compared to others types of loans.
+The loan is typically paid back during or after you finish studying and have fair interest rates, fees and repayment schedules compared to others types of loans.

 The following banks offer student loans:

 - Standard Bank